 Many provinces have legislation requiring employers to take measures to protect their employees from workplace harassment.
 If you are an Ontario employee, for instance, your employer must have policies and programs in place allowing you to make complaints of workplace harassment, and to have those complaints investigated – even if your employer or supervisor is the harasser.

-What if I cannot raise the issue with my employer?
+What if I cannot raise the harassment with my employer?

 If you complain to your employer about workplace harassment and you are fired as a result, this is known as a reprisal.
 Reprisals are illegal.
 If your employer has committed a reprisal against you, you can either sue them for wrongful dismissal or file a complaint under occupational health and safety legislation.